kphanswims15/30_Days_Lost_space/README.md

   This was just a setup and introduction lesson.
 I learned how to write code to run on an arduino.
 The code turns on and off a light on the board.

 Day 2: It's really dark in here...
-  I learned about circuts and how to turn on and off an LED light on a bread boards with an arduino.
+  I learned about circuts and how to turn on and off an LED light on a breadboards with an arduino.

 Day3: I'm worried about your battery levels
   Today I added a switch to the circut, so the LED light can be turned on and off manually.

 Day 4: Cabin Lighting
-  Today I used the switch more by adding more LED lights and I was able to turn on different LEDs with the switch that was placed on the bread board.
+  Today I used the switch more by adding more LED lights and I was able to turn on different LEDs with the switch that was placed on the breadboard.

 Day 5: Creative Day
-  TBD
+  Roday I created a simple traffic light with LED lights and the breadboard.
+It changes the stage of the lights every second.